yueguo-50/yueguo-50.github.io/_pages/about.md

 I was a postdoctoral researcher at [Johns Hopkins University School of Medicine](https://www.hopkinsmedicine.org/radiology), with Todd McNutt.
 I received my Master degree from the [Johns Hopkins Bloomberg School of Public Health](https://publichealth.jhu.edu), majoring in cancer Epidemiology and M.B.B.S degree (equivalent to M.D.) from Capital Medical University.

-My research interest broadly spans **natural language processing** and **machine learning** in medical domain.
-My current interests primaruly include enhancing the accessibility and personalization of health information by NLP methodologies.
+My research interest broadly spans **natural language processing** in medical domain.
+My current interests primarily include enhancing the accessibility and personalization of health information by NLP methodologies.

 <span style="color: #C65D3C;"> I am in the job market and looking for faculty positions!</span>